PhyPiDAQ/EducatorsGuide/experiments/DIY-ParticleDetector.md

 ### The CERN DIY particle detector

-A rather recent proposal of a simple, cheap and easy to operate particle detector based on four silicon PIN photo-diodes is the [CERN DIY_particle_detector](https://github.com/ozel/DIY_particle_detector).
+A rather recent proposal of a simple, cheap and easy to operate particle detector based on four silicon PIN photo-diodes(BPW34)  is the [CERN DIY_particle_detector](https://github.com/ozel/DIY_particle_detector).
-The two-stage amplifier with a high-bandwidth op-amp produces large signals of several hundred mV shaped to a width of about 100 µs.
+A two-stage amplifier with a high-bandwidth op-amp produces large signals of several hundred mV shaped to a width of about 100 µs.
 Such signals can be easily recorded with a standard sound card.

- The availability of necessary parts including the printed circuit board and the large and long signals make this detector an ideal choice for projects with high-school students.
-Besides building the device, experience is gained in data acquisition and data analysis of a fascinating phenomenon not directly accessible by the human senses.
+ The commercial availability of all necessary parts including the printed circuit board and the large and long output signals make this detector an ideal choice for projects with high-school students.
+Besides building the device, additional experience is gained in data acquisition software and data analysis of a fascinating phenomenon not directly accessible by the human senses.

 ### Signal recording and analysis with *PhyPiDAQ*

 *PhyPiDAQ* contains several modules supporting data recording, visualization and analysis.
 An interesting and important aspect to study in this context is the randomness of the occurrence of signals.
-As the probability to detect a signal is invariant with time, the number of events observed in a given time interval is given by Poisson statistics.
+As the probability to detect a signal is invariant with time, the number of events observed in a time interval is given by Poisson statistics.
 Typical for such a process is the fact that the time between randomly occurring events follows an exponential distribution.

-The exponential decay of a sample of radioactive nuclei is another important aspect that can be studied if a sample of short-lived nuclei can be provided.
-In Nature, such a source is natural Radon that can be accumulated on an electrically charged balloon.
+In addition, the exponentially falling decay rate of a sample of radioactive nuclei is another important aspect that can be studied if a sample of short-lived nuclei can be provided.
+In Nature, such a source is Radon produced from radioactive decays in the inner of the earth; decay products of Radon, which are themselves radioactive, can be  accumulated on an the surface of an electrically charged balloon.

 Relevant modules of the *PhyPiDAQ* package are:

-   - `phypidaq\soundcardOsci` with two classes to record, select  and display waveforms from a PC soundcard
+   - `phypidaq\soundcardOsci` with two classes to record and select  and to display waveforms from a PC soundcard

-   - `phypidaq/DisplayPoissonEvent`, a class to display a pulse corresponding to a single Poisson event
+   - `phypidaq/DisplayPoissonEvent`, a class to display a pulse corresponding to a single Poisson event and to show a rate history.

 Ready-to use scripts  illustrate how to use these classes: